Guinness World of Records™

 To give you an impression, the organisation currently has over 40,000 records in their database and continues to receive 1,000 new applications every week from 174 countries, with over 6,000 records being approved annually.
-As such, the business was keen to improve efficiencies and centralise its record management operations, which was the reason Dept entered the game.
+As such, the business was keen to improve efficiencies and centralize its record management operations, which was the reason Dept entered the game.

 The business objective was clear.
-Transforming the processes for creating and managing records, by using a centralised tool to speed up customer response times, drive predictable results and improve the accuracy and re-use of information.
-This is why we recommended a centralised content management hub that would go beyond simply managing records.
+Transforming the processes for creating and managing records, by using a centralized tool to speed up customer response times, drive predictable results and improve the accuracy and re-use of information.
+This is why we recommended a centralized content management hub that would go beyond simply managing records.
 A system that would meet Guinness World Records’ record management objectives and also enable accessibility of all the stored information to be used across its digital touchpoints is what we proposed.

 A centralized content management hub and accessibility of all stored information

 By moving to a digital solution, the organisation reduced its paper mountain, whilst ensuring consistency in both process and communication.
 The technical solution’s ability to repurpose content has increased digital marketing opportunities and enabled the easy creation of microsites.
 All the content stored within the system acts as a blueprint for the printed book, and can be sent directly to the publisher.
-The content management system and website redesign has enabled localised content for the organisation’s global users.
+The content management system and website redesign has enabled localized content for the organization’s global users.